 - Ecumenical & Missional Impulses

-Each module features video lectures from prominent scholars and practitioners including…
+Each unit features video lectures from prominent scholars and practitioners including…

-- Dr. Mary Clark Moschella (Yale Divinity School, USA)
+- Dr. Mary Clark Moschella (Yale Divinity School)

-Workshop sessions are oriented toward providing space for you to explore the implications of the content in your own sense of vocation, research, and ministry.
-Workshop sessions consist of three components: (1) active participation in a series of questions posed in the discussion board on the month’s topic, (2) Written assignments that culminate in a small qualitative research project, and (3) individual and/or small group coaching with the instructor once a month.
+Workshop Forums are oriented toward providing space to explore the implications of the content in your own sense of vocation, research, and ministry.
+They provide the backdrop from which you will plan and execute their own lived theology projects.
+Workshop forums consist of three components: (1) active participation in a series of questions posed in the discussion board on the month’s topic, (2) Written assignments that culminate in a small research project that bring together theology and qualitative research, and (3) individual and/or small group coaching with the instructor on a bi-monthly basis.

 - Articulating our Theological Standpoints